AntonStoilovskyi/line-editor/README.md

 # line-editor

 This is a simple edit tool for a text file.
-Change each line in the stream, using javaScript snippet for rebuild these lines.
+Change each line in the stream, using a javaScript snippet to rebuild these lines.

-Please install Golang if you do not have Golang alredy installed.
+Please install Golang if you do not have Golang already installed.

 * Add GOPATH/bin to your PATH:
     * for bash: